The-Problem/The-Problem/README.md

 # The Problem
 "Be one with the problem, young Skywalker"

+ > And it's done! (or somewhat finished)
+ > Unfortunately this project isn't going to be maintained anymore, as it was created for an assignment.
+ > You can still check out _The Problem_ by following the installation guide below, or visiting http://theproblem.dreamhosters.com

 ## Installation and Usage

 _The Problem_ is written in PHP with MySQL and uses some Apache-specific features, and as a result you will need an Apache/PHP/MySQL stack.
 We recommend installing [XAMPP](https://www.apachefriends.org/index.html).